What are the top traits of millionaire traders?

 Since I established my Millionaire mentor/teacher to a number of talented and successful students.
 Some of my students have broken the million dollar mark, and many more have achieved six-figure profits, all with just starting with a few thousand dollars…aka incredible levels of financial success.**, I have acted as

-To be clear, myhelps guide them toward success, but only the students who are truly willing to do the work and put in the time and effort will succeed.
+To be clear, myhelps guide them toward success, but only the students who are truly willing to do the work and put in the time and effort have a chance to succeed.

 So, what makes a successful student?
-These are eight of the traits I look for in future millionaires:
+These are eight of the traits I look for in future students:

 1. Big dreams.
-My best millionaire students are big dreamers.
+My best successful students are big dreamers.
 They aren’t afraid to set their sights on lofty goals.
 And believe it or not, this is one of their biggest assets.

 Download a PDF version of this post as PDF.